 The pH of water is an extremely important aspect of water quality.
-Water that is safe for our bodies to consume generaly falls between 6.5 and 8.5 pH.
+Neutral pH, which is safe for our bodies to consume, would fall between 6.5 to 7.5 pH, although commercial mineral waters often range from 5.5 to 8 pH.